valohai/docs/source/howto/setup/deployment/aws-eks-cluster.rst

     wget https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml

-    # Open in text editor and:
+    # open in text editor and...
     vim cluster-autoscaler-autodiscover.yaml
     # 1. Remove the "kind: ServiceAccount" section as we created that already with eksctl
-    # 2. Find the "kind: Deployment", and
+    # 2. Find the "kind: Deployment" and...
-    # 3a.
+    # 2a.
 Replace <YOUR CLUSTER NAME> with the cluster name.
-    # 3b.
-Add the following `env` definition right below it, on the same level as `command`:
+    # 2b.
+Add the following `env` definition right below it, on the same level as `command`
             env:
                 - name: AWS_REGION
                 value: eu-west-1  # or what region the cluster is in

-    # Next, apply these changes:
+    # then apply these changes
     kubectl apply -f cluster-autoscaler-autodiscover.yaml
     kubectl get pods -n kube-system
     # cluster-autoscaler-7dd5d74dc5-qs8gj   1/1     Running